 About an hour away from the city lies the small town of Hatta.
 It is still within the Dubai Emirate but is strikingly different to the city.
 It is located in the middle of the rocky Hajar mountains.
 This great destination has several attractions to offer.

 Most well-known is the popular heritage village with thirty restored buildings which gives visitors a glimpse of what life in the UAE was like between 1000 BC and 0 BC.
 The buildings have been faithfully restored using traditional building materials such as mud, hay, sandalwood, and palm fronds.
 It is a great place for children and adults alike as it gives information about family life, weapons, and date growing.

 Another attraction of this area is the Hatta Pools.
 This is a small canyon full of natural rock pools and cascading waterfalls.
 It is popular with picnickers and swimmers.

-On the way to Hatta, you will pass a large sand dune which is over 300 meters high.
-It is known as Big Red as the sand here has an usual reddish hue because of a high concentration of iron oxide.
+On the way to Hatta, you will pass a large sand dune that is over 300 meters high.
+It is known as Big Red as the sand here has a usual reddish hue because of a high concentration of iron oxide.
 Big Red is a popular place, especially on weekends and bank holidays, with 4×4 drivers and people on quad bikes.
-The dune becomes chock-a-bloc with people trying to drive up to the top.
+The dune becomes chock-a-block with people trying to drive up to the top.
 Quad bikes can be hired for around AED 40 for half an hour.
 There are also many tour operators who offer dune tours.

 At the bottom of the mountain there is a hot-water spring known as the Green Mubazarrah.
 The natural swimming pools and jacuzzis here are very popular with tourists.